pixelcmtd/MacPlot/README.md

 Make sure you have the PIP3 package `requests` and the Numbers app installed.

 Just clone and cd, then run `./macplot` and press ctrl-c when you're done.

-If you want to install it, you can also run `sm install`.